 At some point, I realized that I was interested in teaching others.
 As they say, “Those who can’t do, teach.”
-At that time, the QA field was very popular, so I started teaching.
+The QA field was trendy at that time, so I started teaching.
 I trained and hired about two thousand people for the company.
 Without realizing it, I created a massive outflow of QA specialists on the market, probably one of the largest ones in Chicago at the time.
 I recognized the need for QA engineers, as I was constantly asked for help by various companies and during networking.
-This was the stage at which Forte Group was created.
+It was the stage where Forte Group was created.

-Now Forte Group has six office locations and more than 400 employees.
-Was it a difficult journey?
+Now Forte Group has eight office locations and more than 650 employees.
+So was it a difficult journey?

 The next iteration was associated with the sales department creation.
-It soon became clear that talented developers are not enough, and we began to look for people to promote Forte Group services.
-After that, the company entered the stage of organic growth, and since then it increases by at least 30 percent every year.
+It soon became apparent that developers are not enough, and we began to look for people to promote Forte Group services.
+After that, the company entered the stage of organic growth, and since then, it has increased by at least 30 percent every year.

 We operated only in the U.S. before, and in 2009 we simultaneously opened offices in Ukraine and Belarus.
 During this period, Forte Group was formed as an outsourcing company.

 However, the company’s mentality is, first of all, helping the client achieve the desired result and business unity.
 Therefore, the core of all Forte Group services is based on extensive consulting.
-In Chicago, there are people of partner, head, and product-owner levels who are always close to the client and provide high-value insights.
-The teams that deal with architecture and implementation are located in Minsk and often work simultaneously with the Chicago ones.
+In Chicago, people of partner, head, and product-owner levels are always close to the client and provide high-value insights.
+In addition, the teams that deal with architecture and implementation are located in Minsk and often work simultaneously with the Chicago ones.

 You started talking about the office structure, can you tell more?

 Yes, of course.
-Chicago is home to most of the executive, sales, recruitment, marketing, support, and consulting teams.
-In Minsk and Ternopil, there are mainly development teams, business analysts, and QA specialists.
+Chicago is home to the most executive, sales, recruitment, marketing, support, and consulting teams.
+In Minsk, Brest, Kyiv, Ternopil, Medellín, Bogotá, Kraków, and Buenos Aires there are mainly development teams, business analysts, and QA specialists.
 We have established effective communication between offices.
-Clients often come to Minsk and Ternopil, and people from the Belarusian and Ukrainian offices are constantly visiting Chicago.

 If a client needs direct placement, do you find specialists in America or search globally?
 Do you provide relocation packages?

 It doesn’t happen very often.
-Over the 20 years of our history though, there were several cases when we brought people from Europe.
-Once, we had a client from Singapore, and needed to bring people from Minsk there.
-Because of our strong recruitment team, we can find the right people anywhere.
+Over the 20 years of our history, though, there were several cases when we brought people from Europe.
+Once, we had a client from Singapore and needed to get people from Minsk there.
+But, because of our strong recruitment team, we can find the right people anywhere.

 Do you remember your first client?

 Yes, of course.
 The first client who trusted us was the Danish Bank ABN AMRO.
 We joined forces with the bank to build the QA center of excellence, which is now considered the standard for the banking system.
-As part of the project, the team launched a number of interactive tools that were acquired by HP [Hewlett-Packard] a few years later.
+As part of the project, the team launched several interactive tools acquired by HP [Hewlett-Packard] a few years later.